-CO No. Course Outcomes PSOs Cognitive Addressed Level CO-1 Summarize various test of immunology.
+CO No. Upon completion of the course, the students will be able to PSOs Addressed Cognitive Level CO-1 Summarize various test of immunology.
 1,3 Understanding CO-2 Interpret the applications of assays in the diagnosis of microbial diseases.
 4,2 Applying CO-3 Analyse knowledge in various Antigen- Antibody reaction 2,1 Analyzing CO-4 Compare the various steps in statistical tools (ANOVA) in biostatistics.
 2, 1 Evaluating CO-5 Design the practical skill in Calculation of Mean, Mode, and Median.
 5 Creating